 The ILE consists of three components.
 All ILE components must be completed no more than two years after the completed coursework.

 Poster and poster session

-All students will produce a high-quality written product related to their APE that is in line with the student’s educational and professional objectives.
+All students will produce a high-quality written product related to their APEX that is in line with the student’s educational and professional objectives.
 The written product shall be developed and delivered in a manner that is useful to the organization they worked with or applicable to external stakeholders.
 Examples of the ILE written product may include: